pchudzik/blog.pchudzik.com/content/post/2017/random-test-data.md

 }
 {{</highlight>}}

-And thats all.
-Note that from now on you can easily add additional logic to you test data factories to porpelly initialize objects and prepare them for testing phase.
-You'll need produce some extra code (comparing to raw groovy solution) but you are sure that objects created for your tests are the same objects you'll use in production application and in the longer run when domain changes all you'll need to do is fix factory to produce what is expected from it.
+And that's all.
+Note that from now on you can easily add additional logic to your test data factories to properly initialize objects and prepare them for the testing phase.
+You'll need to produce some extra code (comparing to a raw groovy solution) but you are sure that objects created for your tests are the same objects you'll use in the production application and in the long run when the domain changes all you'll need to do is fix factory to produce what is expected from it.

 <small>[samples](https://github.com/pchudzik/blog-example-random-test-input)</small>